jakeblaxon/graphql-join/README.md

 # GraphQL-Join

-Join types together in your schema purely with SDL.
-Let GraphQL-Join handle the rest.
+Join types together in your schema declaratively with SDL.

 > :warning: This library is new and still evolving.
 Breaking changes will occur.
 Use it at your own risk.